Microchip-MPLAB-Harmony/wireless_system_pic32mzw1_wfi32e01/system/ota/docs/readme.md

 -   **Firmware update trigger from device or external sources**

     OTA update checks can be triggered via external source if not configured for periodic checks.

+-   **Opt for Secure OTA**

+    The user can opt to perform the OTA image download and update in a secure way using TLS connection and image signatures.

 The OTA System Service provides simple APIs to enable OTA functionality.
 More information is provided in the following sections.